shagadellic/SolarData/README.md

 Use find_page_title.ps1 to find the site title to put into config.xml

-Add the tokenised URL to the <URL> field
+Add your authenticated tokenised URL to the <URL> field

 update the fields with the line number you want to retrieve (copy your solar gui page